dpharris/OlcbRefresh/README.md

  - **initialization**, and
  - **processing**

-For example there are lines of code from the OlcbBasicNode example for **initialization**:
+For example there are some selected lines of code from the OlcbBasicNode example used for **initialization**:
 ```c++
   NodeID nodeid(5,1,1,1,3,255);    // This node's default ID; must be valid
   const char SNII_const_data[] PROGMEM = "\001OpenLCB\000DPHOlcbBasicNode\0001.0\000" OlcbCommonVersion ;